 This city is green and aware, with a laid-back, informal lifestyle based on a love of the environment.

 That love of the environment translates very nicely to the plate.
 Portland’s dining scene is one of the most interesting in the country.

 With influences from its multi-cultural population and some of the best raw ingredients available anywhere.
 A love of cuisine and good living has also led to a great drinking scene, with craft beers and great wines.

 Portland is also deliciously unpretentious.
 This is a city where being dressed for hiking makes you out of place pretty much nowhere, and you can eat inspiring and serious cuisine from a food truck.

 Read also: How to get from Portland to Seattle.

 It’s also a city for readers, with the country’s largest bookstore and many others.

-Art lovers will enjoy the galleries and the art museum, the curious will love OMSI, and everyone will embrace the intersection of culture and nature at two spectacular gardens – Portland has both a Chinese Garden and a Japanese Garden.
+Art lovers will enjoy the galleries and the art museum.
+The curious will love OMSI.
+Everyone will embrace the intersection of culture and nature at two spectacular gardens – Portland has both a Chinese Garden and a Japanese Garden.